nadavbar/node-cntk/README.md

 Currently supports Windows x64.
 Please note that the module is currently bundled with the required CNTK and CUDA DLL files.
 (Hence the large package size).
 The additional DLL files are located under the CNTK/DLL folder.

+A working example of a web app hosting a CNTK model for handwritten digit recognition is available here: https://github.com/nadavbar/node-cntk-mnist-sample

 ### What is it good for?

 node-cntk is currently meant to only support <b>model evaluation</b>. (e.g. test time).